What is Q Place?

 How many people are typically in a Q Place?

 A Q Place is typically a group of two to twelve people, including two or three initiators.
 When it gets larger than that, we encourage the group to form two separate groups so that each participant can have adequate time to share his or her own thoughts and ideas.

-How is a Q Place different from an Alpha group?
+How is Q Place different from Alpha?

 There are strong similarities, as both Q Place and Alpha involve facilitated group discussions with spiritual seekers.
 Typically, people who come to an Alpha course already have some connection with a church, and they want to understand the basics of the Christian faith.
 An Alpha course is ten weeks long, with specific video presentations or lecture content to absorb and discuss.